MiCA and Crypto Treasury Custody: Self-Custody vs the CASP Line (2026)

 |---|---|

-The own-funds requirement is class-dependent — do not assume a single universal figure; it follows the CASP's authorisation tier.
+The own-funds requirement is class-dependent: do not assume a single universal figure, because it follows the CASP's authorisation tier.

 The transitional timing

-MiCA's CASP regime applies with member-state transitional arrangements: CASP authorisation processes from early 2025, with a grandfathering period of up to ~18 months for existing providers depending on the member state (broadly up to around mid-2026).
-Exact dates are member-state-specific (consistent with the French PSAN→CASP transition and the MiCA stablecoin timeline).
-If your activity is or becomes a CASP custody service, the authorisation and window are jurisdiction-specific and counsel-confirmed.
+MiCA's CASP regime applies with member-state transitional arrangements: CASP authorisation processes from early 2025, and a grandfathering period of up to around 18 months for existing providers depending on the member state (broadly up to around mid-2026).
+Exact dates are member-state-specific — France's transitional period, covered in the PSAN to CASP spoke, ends 1 July 2026, and the stablecoin titles followed their own clock (see MiCA stablecoins).
+If your activity is or becomes a CASP custody service, the authorisation and its transitional window are jurisdiction-specific and need to be confirmed with counsel.

 Custody arrangement vs accounting

-Whether self-custodied or with a regulated custodian, the treasury still accounts:
+Whether self-custodied or held with a regulated custodian, the treasury still has to account for the assets — what changes is the audit evidence:

-- self-custody → existence evidence is key control;
+- under self-custody, existence evidence rests on key control;

-- third-party custody → existence evidence is the custody relationship + confirmations (see auditing crypto existence).
+- under third-party custody, it rests on the custody relationship and confirmations (see auditing crypto existence).

-MiCA governs the custody service; it does not replace the treasury's own classify / value / reconcile / audit-trail obligations (see multisig treasury reconciliation).
+MiCA governs the custody service; it does not replace the treasury's own obligations to classify, value, reconcile, and keep an audit trail (see multisig treasury reconciliation).

 Practical guidance

-- Characterise first — self-custody of own treasury vs custody for clients — with counsel.
+- Characterise first — self-custody of your own treasury versus custody for clients — with counsel.

-- Do not over-apply CASP client-asset rules to an internal treasury.
+- Do not over-apply the CASP client-asset rules to an internal treasury.

-- If a CASP custody service, design for segregation, the position register, policy/agreement, statements.
+- If it is a CASP custody service, design for segregation, the position register, the policy and agreement, and statements.

-- Treat own-funds as class-dependent — confirm the figure for your authorisation.
+- Treat own-funds as class-dependent and confirm the figure for your authorisation tier.

 - Track the member-state transitional window if authorisation applies.

-- Account and reconcile regardless — MiCA custody ≠ treasury accounting.
+- Account and reconcile regardless — MiCA custody is not a substitute for treasury accounting.

 How vendor tools relate to MiCA custody

-Cryptio and Bitwave sit on the accounting/reconciliation layer — relevant whether the treasury is self-custodied or with a CASP.
-Confirm the tool keeps a per-account/position register and audit trail that supports either custody model — it is the accounting evidence, not the MiCA authorisation itself.
+Cryptio and Bitwave sit on the accounting and reconciliation layer, which is relevant whether the treasury is self-custodied or held with a CASP.
+The thing to confirm in any such tool is that it keeps a per-account/position register and audit trail supporting either custody model — that is accounting evidence, not the MiCA authorisation itself.

-Wag3s Ledger maintains the per-position register, reconciliation, and audit trail a treasury needs independently of whether it self-custodies or uses a regulated custodian — supporting the accounting side while the MiCA custody characterisation stays a counsel-confirmed legal question.
+Whether your structure crosses the CASP custody line is a legal question for counsel, and Wag3s does not answer it.
+What it does, on either side of that line, is the accounting: Wag3s Ledger maintains the per-position register, reconciliation, and audit trail a treasury needs whether it self-custodies or uses a regulated custodian — supporting the financial side while the custody characterisation stays a counsel-confirmed legal question.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading